Tata Salt: Advertising

+The latest advertisement for the brand Ghul Mil frames India's unity in diversity by comparing the blending of its people to how Tata Salt dissolves in water.
+In the North East region of India, the salt is priced at ₹20, while in the rest of the country, it costs ₹30.

 Awards and recognition

 Tata salt was ranked 316th among India's most trusted brands according to the Brand Trust Report 2012, a study conducted by Trust Research Advisory.
 In the Brand Trust Report 2013, Tata Salt was ranked 106th among India's most trusted brands while according to the Brand Trust Report 2014, Tata salt was ranked 199th among India's most trusted brands.
 It was among 16 of Tata Group's subsidiary brands to feature in the report apart from the parent brand.
 Ratan Tata also featured in the report among India's most trusted 'Personality' brands.

 Tata Salt was the 2nd Most Trusted Brand of India in 2015.
 Additionally, Tata Salt earned the prestigious title of "India’s Most Desired Salt Brand in 2023", according to TRA's Most Desired Brands Report 2023.